-A dibber with graduated rings on will show you the diameter of the hole and the depth of the hole that you’re creating.
+The best garden dibber tool has graduated rings on will show you the diameter of the hole and the depth of the hole that you’re creating.
 No more guesswork.
 Most dibbers are made of oak or stainless steel.
 Here’s a great plant dibber to help with your vegetable growing.
 Buy this seed planting dibber here.

 When it comes to gardening tools watering cans and hoses are a huge requirement.
-I’m a big proponent of lightweight expandable hoses, but we still have several watering cans around.
+While I’m a big proponent of lightweight expandable hoses, we still have several watering cans around.
+The watering can is the most basic of the gardening watering tools.
 Usually, the options you get with this essential piece of gardening kit is whether they are a metal watering can or a plastic watering can.
 Then it’s a matter of size and the nozzles that you attach to them.

 Plastic watering cans tend to be lighter than metal, but metal will usually last longer.
 We always keep a separate watering can for any weed killer and NEVER use it when watering plants that we want to live!
 Make sure if you buy a metal watering can that it’s galvanized, to help prevent rusting.
 Bigger isn’t always better.
 A 10-litre watering will weigh 10 kilos when full.
 Consider the control you will have over it and whether you can lift it and use it effectively when full.
 Two-handled watering cans often make it easier and provide stability when pouring.